Audiology (top-up) BSc (Hons)

 Course leader

-Previously a cochlear implant Audiologist at University of Southampton Auditory Implant Service, and a distance learning tutor for the course, Sri joined Anglia Ruskin University on a fulltime basis in April 2015.
+Previously a cochlear implant Audiologist at University of Southampton Auditory Implant Service, and a distance learning tutor for the course, Sri joined Anglia Ruskin University on a full-time basis in April 2015.
 He has worked in various settings in Audiology and is currently involved with a number of research projects in collaboration with other Universities.
-These projects include research into in areas such as Cochlear implant rehabilitation, Internet based rehabilitation, Psycho-social aspects of hearing loss and occupational hearing loss.
+These projects include research into areas such as Cochlear implant rehabilitation, Internet based rehabilitation, Psycho-social aspects of hearing loss and occupational hearing loss.

 Dr Robert C MacKinnon